danidee10/git-notifyme/README.md

 # git-notifyme

-A python script to watch and notify you of commits on various branches of your git repositories using
+A python script to watch and notify you of commits on various branches of your git repositories